dermotduffy/frigate-hass-card/README.md

 ### Javascript console shows `[Violation] Added non-passive event listener to a scroll-blocking [...] event`

-This card heavily uses [Embla Carousel](https://www.embla-carousel.com/) -- a light-weight performant carousel library -- to show media.
-This carousel library uses non-passive event-listeners in a considered and performant way, but one that still causes occasional and unhelpful Chrome warnings.
-These warnings can be safely ignored in this instance, and cannot easily be fixed in the underlying library as it heavily relies on non-passive event listeners ([see this bug comment for explanation](https://github.com/davidjerleke/embla-carousel/issues/62#issuecomment-628569509)).
+This card uses [visjs](https://github.com/visjs/vis-timeline) -- a timeline library -- to show camera timelines.
+This library currently uses non-passive event-listeners.
+These warnings can be safely ignored in this instance and cannot easily be fixed in the underlying library.

 ## Development